Send Smith.ai Chat Callback Requests to Slack

 - Test your callback request!
 Follow the playbook path on your website that takes you to this callback request and make sure you get a notification in the Slack channel you wanted.
 The notification should look like this:

-Don't forget to train your sales team how to follow up on these requests.
+Don't forget to train your sales team on how to follow up on these requests.
 Give them access to your account so they are able to see the chat history when they click the link.